 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
-Yes, talking about 24/7 virtual phone-based interpreter service so that patients can access interpretation services.
-I know that his response is quite confusing but I would urge you to make sure that this goes ahead.
-I would be very interested in the future to see what progress is made on this.
+Yes, with regard to that 24/7 virtual phone-based interpreter service so that patients can access interpretation services that can during the day and evening, I know that his response is quite confusing, but I would urge you to make sure that this goes ahead.
+I would be very interested in hearing about it in the future to see what progress is made on this.

-(interpretation ends) Mr. Speaker, it is not clear to me how clients are made aware of the phone-based interpreting service and if they are given phone numbers, as you said, that it's still in the process but to access the service whenever they need it.
+(interpretation ends) Mr. Speaker, it is not clear to me how clients are made aware of the phone-based interpreting service and if they are given phone numbers, and as you said, it's still in the process, but to access the service whenever they need it.

-Mr. Speaker, I'll push for this again, and ask you this question.
-Can the minister clarify whether this phone service will be an on-going part of his department's budget and are there any plans to work towards establishing permanent Inuktut specialist positions in the Department of Health? (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, I'll push for this again and ask you this question: can the minister clarify whether this phone service will be an on-going part of his department's budget, and are there any plans to work towards establishing permanent Inuktut specialist positions in the Department of Health? (interpretation) Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) When the service is ready for roll out we will make sure that it's communicated properly to Nunavummiut and that patients will be made aware that here's the resource.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) When the service is ready for rollout, we will make sure that it's communicated properly to Nunavummiut and that patients will be made aware that here's the resource.
 It's something, as I mentioned, that's really exciting and stands to make improvements for Nunavummiut in terms of accessing health services.

-The suggestion around Inuktut interpreting specialists, that's an interesting one that I'm willing to look into further.
+The suggestion around Inuktut interpreting specialists; that's an interesting one that I'm willing to look into further.
 We do currently have a strong relationship with Nunavut Arctic College when it comes to our clerk interpreters who work across Nunavut.
-They are able to access training through Nunavut Arctic College and specifically there are medical interpreting courses.
-That's a resource that is important.
+They are able to access training through Nunavut Arctic College, and specifically, their medical interpreting courses.
+So that's a resource that is important.
 We have 50 staff who have accessed that training to date.
 It's something that continues.

 My understanding is that the Inuktut terminology around things like anatomy, physiology, diseases, ailments, and mental health, it's very complex.
-It's a very specialized skill set.
-We really do appreciate Nunavut Arctic College supporting our staff and strengthening their Inuktut language skills.
+So it's a very specialized skill set.
+We really do appreciate Nunavut Arctic College supporting our staff in strengthening their Inuktut language skills.
 I'm sure they know all kinds of words, Mr. Speaker, that I have yet to learn, but I really wanted to express my appreciation for Nunavut Arctic College as well as all of our dedicated clerk interpreters across Nunavut.
 Thank you for the question. (interpretation) Thank you, Mr. Speaker.